Alberto Tomba: Rise to fame

 On 27 November 1987, Tomba scored his first World Cup victory, in a slalom at Sestriere, Italy (with starting bib number 25).
-Two days later he won the giant slalom, beating his idol, Ingemar Stenmark.
-It was now clear that Tomba was a force to be reckoned with within the alpine skiing world.
+Two days later he won the giant slalom, beating Ingemar Stenmark.

 He went on to win nine races that 1988 season, including a slalom win at Madonna di Campiglio where he beat the second-placed finisher by 1.34 seconds, shouting "I am the new messiah of skiing!" as he crossed the finish line.
 He won that year's World Cup titles in both slalom and giant slalom, but was runner-up in the overall standings to Pirmin Zurbriggen of Switzerland.
 During this early part of his career, Tomba also competed in super-G, an event he would continue to contest until 1989, despite never finishing better than fourth.

 At the 1988 Winter Olympics in Calgary, Tomba won gold medals in slalom and giant slalom.
-In the first run of the GS, he finished an impressive 1.14 seconds ahead of his nearest competitor.
-"Tomba la Bomba" ("Tomba the Bomb"), as he was known, also earned some notoriety by asking out East German figure skater Katarina Witt, whom he met again later on.
+In the first run of the GS, he finished 1.14 seconds ahead of his nearest competitor.

 Tomba was not as successful in the following two seasons, winning a total of four World Cup races.
 At the 1989 World Championships in Vail, Colorado, he could do no better than sixth place in the super G and seventh in the giant slalom.
 From 1989 to the end of his career, Tomba was surrounded by his own technical staff managed by former Olympic champion Gustav Thöni and strength and conditioning coach Giorgio d'Urbano, who worked with him for ten seasons.